cashubtc/nutshell/README.md

 cashu invoice 420
 ```

 The client will check every few seconds if the invoice has been paid.
-If you abort this step but still pay the invoice, you can use the command `cashu invoice <amount> --hash <hash>`.
+If you abort this step but still pay the invoice, you can use the command `cashu invoice <amount> --id <id>`.

 #### Pay a Lightning invoice
 ```bash